Windowfarm: History

+July 2013, CBC News published an article explaining how Canadian and international backers feel ripped-off by Britta Riley, co-founder of the Windowfarms.
+A Netherlands-based part of the community wrote an open letter to Riley, asking her to contact them.

 As of December 31, 2016, debtors, investors, and former employees received a notice that "Windowfarms is going out of business and will not be able to make good on its outstanding balance on your invoices.
 The company will be fully dissolved by the end of the fiscal year 2016 and does not have sufficient assets to offset this and other debts."

-Surviving plans

-Although a lot of information from both windowfarms.org and their community has been lost, some of it has still survived.
-An effort is being made to collect this data online.

-Controversy and complaints

-Britta Riley estimated Windowfarms’ delivery for December 2012.
-Product and delivery costs for International pledges: from $120 to more than $300 per backer.
-As of April 2014, International backers never received their product nor reimbursement and Windowfarms ignores enquiries, phone calls or emails from International backers.
-Simultaneously, Britta Riley (Windowfarms) continues promoting and selling her product locally.